 MEMBERS of a Scottish clan which has existed for hundreds of years will reunite more than 16,000 kilometres from their ancestral home.

-The McLucas family will meet at Wellington Point on the Labour Day public holiday on May 6 to gather, socialise and reconnect with their heritage.
+The McLucas family will meet at Wellington Point on Sunday, May 5 to gather, socialise and reconnect with their heritage.

 It will be the 43rd annual family reunion in Queensland.

 Reunion organiser Ian McLucas said people travelled from all over Queensland and interstate to attend the reunions, which were hosted by a different member of the family each year.